vosaul/status.im/source/build_status/index.md

 ---
-id: build_status
+id: index
-title: Quick Start
+title: Build Status Yourself
 ---

+# Buidl Status Yourself and Particpate in a Better Web

 ## The easiest way